omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![A sites page browse view, with 12 pages listed, some of which are child pages of the others.](../sites/sitesfiles/sitepg_browse.png)

+Use the [Navigation](../sites/site_navigation/) tab of the site admin to set the order of pages, including setting child and parent pages.

 ## Editing Pages
 After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page *title* will take you to the public view of that page.
 On the right hand side you can choose to add a new block by selecting one of the following layouts: